 Directed and designed by multi-award winning artist and Aluna Artistic Producer, Trevor Schwellnus, this daring piece showcases Aluna’s continuing commitment to risk and experimentation.
-After successful development through a Theatre Centre Residency, and presentations in New York City (La MaMa ETC), Bogotá, Colombia (Festival Alternativo), and Montreal (The Hemispheric Institute’s Encuentro), the piece returns for its Toronto premiere at Aluna Theatre.
+After successful development through a Theatre Centre Residency, and presentations in New York City (La MaMa ETC), Bogotá, Colombia (Festival Alternativo), and Montreal (The Hemispheric Institute’s Encuentro), and Toronto (Aluna Theatre), the piece returns to The Theatre Centre for a remount at the Progress Festival following a 2015 Dora Award nomination for Outstanding New Play.

 “The two actors are so sincere in their speeches and interactions, have such strong chemistry, that we can almost – not quite, but almost – be lulled into accepting some pretty outrageous statements.
 That’s part of the power of this show, a Möbius strip that turns on itself at the end, blending politics and emotions in an unusual theatrical package.”